Editorial Policies

 The conditions of publication with persistent identifiers such as DOIs include that the object published is final and not changed without readers being clearly informed of such changes.

-Articles published in the Journal cannot therefore be changed without a) an erratum or b) a change notice being published and linked to the original article.
+Articles published in the Journal can therefore not be changed without a) an erratum or b) a change notice being published and linked to the original article.

 If a factual error in an article is discovered, this should be reported to the Editor-in-chief, who decides on possible actions and possible corrections.